Events In History

 To bring about change in the law, the gay movement needed a parliamentary champion.
 It found one in Member of Parliament Fran Wilde.

 What would it take for West Coasters to boycott their beloved beer?
-Greymouth hotel-keepers found out in 1947, when an organised attempt to raise the price of beer sparked one
+Greymouth hotel-keepers found out in 1947, when an organised attempt to raise the price of beer sparked one of the most effective consumer boycotts ever seen in New Zealand.

 Page 3 – The boycott begins